GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookies-explained/index.md

 cookies are sent on every single request to that domain - and this has a number of implications.
 Upload bandwidth is often more restricted than download for your users, so that overhead on all outbound requests is adding a delay on your time to first byte.
-This is magnified on connections with a smaller packet size where that cookie payload may fragment your outbound request.
 Be conservative in the number and size of cookies you set.
 Make use of the `Max-Age` attribute to help ensure that cookies don't hang around longer than needed.

 ## What are first-party and third-party cookies?